SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### social ontology

+#####

+Ali Khalidi argues we should distinguish two things as regards the social construction of kinds.
+The two things Ali Khalidi wants us to distinguish is whether subjects' attitudes affect kind existence and/or kind membership (or both or neighter)

+##### as elaborated by Ásta

 Ásta, in her book 『Categories we live by』 investigates social properties/categories.
 For Ásta, a social property/status consists of certain constraints and enablements in a certain context.
 To Ásta, one recieves a social property by others.